NEA Mandates and Structures

 Mandate (Document reference):

-• Extended at the 11th Meeting of the Working Party on Scientific Issues of the Fuel Cycle in February 2013 [NEA/SEN/NSC/WPFC(2013)2]
+• Summary record of the 11th meeting of the Working Party on Scientific Issues of the Fuel Cycle held on 20 February 2013 [NEA/SEN/NSC/WPFC(2013)2]

-• Revised at the 13th Meeting of the Working Party on Scientific Issues of the Fuel Cycle in February 2015 [NEA/SEN/NSC/WPFC(2015)2]
+• Summary record of the 13th meeting of the Working Party on Scientific Issues of the Fuel Cycle held on 18 February 2015 [NEA/SEN/NSC/WPFC(2015)2]

-• Modified at the 15th Meeting of the Working Party on Scientific Issues of the Fuel Cycle in February 2017 [NEA/SEN/NSC/WPFC(2017)2]
+• Summary record of the 15th meeting of the Working Party on Scientific Issues of the Fuel Cycle held on 8 February 2017 [NEA/SEN/NSC/WPFC(2017)2]

 • Summary record of the 17th meeting of the Working Party on Scientific Issues of the Fuel Cycle held on 6 February 2019 [NEA/SEN/NSC/WPFC(2019)1]